 Here are the steps you’ll follow:

-- Contractor will build embankments using cuts and fills.
+- The contractor will build embankments using cuts and fills.

 - Grader or bulldozer will level the screened dirt.